nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 Everything is on its course.

-Things are moving at an incredible pace.
-The story is almost finished.
-Assets are being drawn.
-Code is being written...
 I'm working on an asset manager app at the moment.
-More news coming soon.
+Will be launching it next month.

 I will update if there's something relevant to share.